dtison/bitcoin-utilities/README.md

 See the [Bitcoin Core 30.0 release notes](https://bitcoincore.org/en/releases/30.0/).

-This is an important distinction:
+But, there is an important distinction:

 **The private key itself did not become obsolete.
-The old RPC interface for putting an individual WIF into a wallet did.**
+Only the old RPC interface for putting an individual WIF into a wallet did.**

 The modern replacement is `importdescriptors`.

-Bitcoin Core's descriptor wallet can absolutely hold the private key and use it to spend.
+Bitcoin Core's descriptor wallet can still hold the private key and use it to spend.
 What changed is the representation used by the wallet.

 ---

 # What this utility does

-`import-wallet.sh` accepts wallet material, including a file containing WIF private keys, and converts each WIF into a descriptor request suitable for a modern descriptor wallet.
+`import-wallet.sh` accepts wallet private keys, exported previously using dumpprivkey.
+It supports an input file containing WIF private keys, and converts each WIF into a descriptor request suitable for a modern descriptor wallet.
+It also supports importing a list of Descriptors from listdescriptors true.

 For each WIF: